-Although the notion of non-Markovianity has been used extensively, there is no unique definition nowadays.
-Recently, much effort has been devoted to the construction of an appropriate measure of quantum non-Markovianity \cite{plenio_review_rep_prog_phys_2014}.
+Although the notion of non-Markovianity has been used extensively, there is no unique definition.
+Recently, many efforts have been devoted to the construction of an appropriate measure of quantum non-Markovianity \cite{plenio_review_rep_prog_phys_2014}.
 Most of them are based on continuously monitoring the time variation of certain quantities of interest, such as trace-distance \cite{BLP_measure_prl_2009}, entanglement \cite{RHP_measure_prl_2010}, mutual information \cite{LFS_measure_pra_2012}, channel capacity \cite{BCM_measure_sci_rep_2014}, and the set of accessible states \cite{LPP_measure_pra_2013}.
-When these quantities decrease monotonically in time, the system is said to undergo a Markovian process.
-On the other hand, whenever the revival of these quantities in a time period is detected, the corresponding measure of non-Markovianity can be constructed according to an optimal amount of the rivival.
+When these quantities decrease monotonically in time, the system undergoes a Markovian process.
+On the other hand, whenever the revival of these quantities is detected, the corresponding measure of non-Markovianity can be constructed according to an optimal amount of the revival.